-Challenge this thought with a more realistic outlook – you were invited to the party because people want you there, most people will be too busy enjoying themselves to pay you too much unwanted attention, everyone is there to have fun.
-Build up positive affirmations in your mind – “the party will go well, I am relaxed and funny, I can visualise myself enjoying it.”
+Challenging this thought with a more realistic outlook is helpful.
+You were invited to the party because people want you there.
+Most people will be too busy enjoying themselves to pay you too much unwanted attention.
+Everyone is there to have fun.
+In addition, build up positive affirmations in your mind – “the party will go well.
+I am relaxed and funny.
+I can visualise myself enjoying it.”

 We all need a certain amount of self-focus and awareness in order to monitor our own behaviour.
 However, most people who are shy have too much and become fixated on every little detail of their behaviour.

 Try to relax and let go.
 Be authentic and focus more on others or your environment.
 Ask questions, get to know others, listen carefully and build rapport.
 You’ll find that if you focus more on others you naturally shift the focus away from yourself.

 If you find your anxiety levels building up, it’s useful to have some techniques in reserve to help you control them.
 Positive mantras, breathing exercises, meditation and relaxation techniques can all be helpful and called upon when you feel tense.